johnno1962/XprobePlugin/README.md

 ### License

-Copyright (c) 2014 John Holdsworth.
-Licensed for download and any use during development of Objective-C applications, re-distribution may only be through github however including this copyright notice.
+Copyright (c) 2014-5 John Holdsworth.
+Licensed for download, modification and any use during development of Objectice-C applications, re-distribution may only be through a public repo github however including this copyright notice.
+For binary redistribution with your app [get in touch](mailto:xprobe@johnholdsworth.com)!

 This release includes a very slightly modified version of the excellent [canviz](https://code.google.com/p/canviz/) library to render "dot" files